rellfy/openai/README.md

 > **Warning**
 >
-> Currently in alpha, not yet stable enough to be used in any production applications.
+> Currently in alpha, I wouldn't recommend using in any production applications.
 > See [Implementation Progress](#implementation-progress).

 ## Core Principles